 To help fill in your application please bear the following points in mind:

-1) Photocopy the application first, you can fill the photocopy in without worrying about any mistakes.
+1) Photocopy the application first; you can fill the photocopy in without worrying about any mistakes.

 2) Don’t be too extravagant with your first bid, it is better to apply for smaller amounts of money when you first begin.
 Funders like to see experience of dealing with money and projects before they offer you a large sum of money.